Tutorial 3 - Threads, mutexes and signals #

 Functions’ declarations at the beginning of the code (not the functions definitions) are quite useful, sometimes mandatory.
 If you do not know the difference please read this.

 In multi threaded processes you can not correctly use rand() function, use rand_r() instead.
-The later one requires individual seed for every thread.
+The later one requires

 This program uses the simplest schema for threads lifetime.
 It creates some threads and then immediately waits for them to finish.
 More complex scenarios are possible